jessicascarborough/432-2021/labs/lab02/lab02_instructions.md

     #   freq_mental_distress <dbl>, food_insecure <dbl>, insuff_sleep <dbl>,
     #   median_income <dbl>, population <dbl>, age65plus <dbl>, `african-am` <dbl>,
     #   hispanic <dbl>, white <dbl>, female <dbl>, rural <dbl>

+**Note**: There is a Hint for Lab 02 having to do with ingesting these data available on Piazza in the `lab02` folder.

 ## Question 1 (30 points)